peisong0109/peisong0109.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Guilin University Of Electronic Technology, 2013-2017
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Shanghai Maritime University, 2017-2020
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in University of Liverpool, 2020-2023 (expected)

 Work experience
 ======